-Exception is simple the try catch block in .net.
-Let’s say you have an expression a = b/c where c=0 it will raise an exception and will be caught in catch block.
+The exception is simple the try-catch block in .net.
+Let’s say you have an expression a = b/c where c=0 it will raise an exception and will be caught in the catch block.

-Compensation is like you made a transaction where u debited customers account.
-Now you will do exact opposite meaning crediting with the same amount and the same account.
-(BizTalk interview questions Latest 47)
+Compensation is like you made a transaction where u debited customers’ accounts.
+Now you will do the exact opposite meaning crediting with the same amount and the same account.

 45. What is the difference between a Distinguished field and a Promoted Property?

-46. What are Fact Explorer of Rule composer contains?
+46. What is Fact Explorer of Rule composer contains?

 D. .Net Assemblies

 47. Where does XSLT come into the picture in BizTalk?

 Answer: When a developer faces a complex mapping (problem) and to solve it requires a substantial amount of logic he/she can use custom XSLT.

 All BizTalk Interview Questions